faddison/cs311/learning-goals.md

   	- in eager evaluation, actual parameters are evaluated prior to proceeding with a function call, and the function's formal parameters are bound to the resulting values.
   - be able to distinguish between lazy and eager evaluation regimes by evaluating (and possibly providing a test case that behaves differently under the two regimes
   - alter existing substitution and interpreter code to switch back and forth between lazy and eager evaluation regimes

+### Function Test Cases ###

+*What happens...*

+ - in 'normal' cases where we call a natural-seeming function and it does its thing
+ - when a function calls another function
+ - when a function calls itself (requires conditionals)
+ - when a function does not use its parameters
+ - when a function uses its parameter twice (how can we tell?)
+ 	- look for multiple references to the identifier. it will always have one binding site where it's defined, but it may be referenced multiple times
+ - when a function's 'actual parameter' is an identifier
+ - when we try to use an identifier that is not bound anywhere
+ - when we try to use an identifier that's bound in the function that calls the current function
+ 	- if this is allowed, it means our language has dynamic scope for identifiers. in other words, an identifier binding made in a particular part of the program may be used in a totally unrelated part of the program just because this part of the program calls a function in that part (or calls a function that calls a function that....
+ - how could we tell the different between lazy and eager evaluation semantics? can we teset for the appropriate semantics? what do we need to be able to do such a test?